Omar-Arabi1/opfo/README.md

 ## configuration:
-configuring this tool is very easy, but it has some simple rules to follow, first of all the config file is located *~/.opfo/opfo.json* the configuration is written like this:
+configuring this tool is very easy, but it has some simple rules to follow, first of all the config file is located at *~/.opfo/opfo.json* the configuration is written like this:

 `<.extension>: <path/to/extension/>`